 We have as much of a legal mission, as we do an organizing mission, as we do a thinking mission—to help bend care to preserve life wherever possible.

-So also part of the mission of LLG is countering deadly euphemisms—public education of the society at large.
+So also part of this mission is countering deadly euphemisms—public education of the society at large.
 This can be tough because many people look blankly at you when you even say, “euphemism.”
 There is much work to be done.

 This article originally appeared in Lifeline (Summer 2014).